Charges: Cop left out gun that girl, 8, used to kill herself

 STRATFORD, N.J.
-(AP) — Authorities say a New Jersey police officer left his personal .357-caliber revolver loaded and unsecured on a shelf before his 8-year-old daughter fatally shot herself.
+(AP) — A police officer left his personal .357-caliber revolver loaded and unsecured on a shelf before his 8-year-old daughter fatally shot herself, prosecutors said Friday as they announced criminal charges against him.

-The Camden County Prosecutor’s Office announced child endangerment charges Friday against Kenneth Righter, of Stratford.
+Kenneth Righter, of Stratford, was charged with three counts of child endangerment as well as the disorderly persons offense of storage of firearms if minors may have access, Camden County Prosecutor Mary Eva Colalillo said.

+The girl was found unresponsive on the afternoon of New Year’s Eve.
+Her mother took her to the hospital, where she died from her wounds.
+Righter’s other children were 14 and 17 at the time of the shooting.

 Most Read Stories